tofetpuzo/Web-Solution-with-Wordpres/Project 6/project-6-guide.md

 2. I verified if I can successfully execute SHOW DATABASES; command and see a list of existing databases.

 3. I changed permissions and configuration so Apache could use WordPress:

+- The first step that is required is to edit the config file.
+    - cd to the wordpress package you have downloaded,
+    - extract the wordpress  tar -xvzf "filename"
+    - make a copy of the cp wordpress/wp-config-sample.php wordpress/wp-config.php
+    -

 4. I enabled TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)